-- PRP treatment for endometrium: this is a treatment for thin endometrium, during which platelet-rich plasma (PRP) is separated from the patient's blood and injected into the uterus to increase the thickness of the uterine wall.
+- PRP treatment for endometrium: this is a treatment for thin endometrium, during which platelet-rich plasma (PRP) is separated from the patient's blood and injected into the uterus to increase the thickness of the uterine wall and improve IVF success.

 What to Eat for Having Successful IVF?

-Having fresh fruits and vegetables, dairy products, vegetables high in proteins, vegetable oils, and whole meal bread (wheat bread) can lead to IVF success.
+Having fresh fruits and vegetables, dairy products, vegetables high in proteins and vegetable oils, and whole-meal bread (wheat bread) can lead to IVF success.
 Moreover, avoiding canned foods, unhealthy snacks, fast food, leftovers, processed foods, saturated fat, etc., help you in having a low-risk pregnancy and a healthy child.